Estimated Taxes: How to Determine What to Pay and When

 You could end up owing the IRS an underpayment penalty in addition to the taxes that you owe.
 The penalty will depend on how much you owe and how long you have owed it to the IRS.

 Result: You might have to write a larger check to the IRS when you file your return.

 Usually, you pay your estimated tax payments in four equal installments.
 But you might end up with unequal payments in some circumstances:

 If you had your previous year's overpayment credited to your current year's estimated tax payments

-If you don't figure your estimated payments until after April when the first one is due
+If you don't figure your estimated payments until after April 15 when the first one is typically due

 If you unexpectedly make a lot of money in one quarter

 You calculate that you need to pay $10,000 in estimated taxes throughout the year, and you don't make your first payment until June 15 (when the second estimate is due), so your first payment will be $5,000.
 Your September payment and your January payment will be $2,500 each.
 However, you may still owe an underpayment penalty for the first quarter because the first payment wasn't made by the April 15 deadline.

 For fishermen and farmers